mshafer1/frclabviewtutorials/_tutorials/enumAutoSelector/index.md

 (save and close the TypeDef)

-Right click on the case structure, and select "Add case for every value"
+Right click on the case structure, and select "Add case for every value" this will create a case (branch) for each option in the enum.

 {% include zoomableImage.html path='images/make_case_for_every_value.png' alt='Change it to an enum control' %}

+(For an example of updating the typedef enum with different or more values, see the [TypeDef Tutorial](/tutorials/type-def/))

 ### Conclusion

-You now have an enum that (if edited) will update both in Begin - where it's strings are sent to the dashboard to select an auto, and in auto - where it is used to parse the returned string and manage possible case structure values.
+You now have an enum that (if edited) will update both in Begin.vi - where it's strings are sent to the dashboard to select an auto, and in Autonomous(...).vi - where it is used to parse the returned string and manage possible case structure values.

 ### Possible Improvements